piducancore/gatsby-starter-apollo-netlify/README.md

 **That's it**.
 Your Netlify Dev server is running at `http://localhost:8888`!

-You can check `src/pages/index.js` to see an example query using `react-apollo`, and also check `src/lambda/graphql.js` to edit your Apollo Server.
+You can check `src/pages/index.js` to see an example query using the `Query` component from `react-apollo`, and `src/lambda/graphql.js` to start editing your Apollo Server.

 _Note: You'll also see a second link: `http://localhost:8000`.
 This is Gatsby's default dev server, and it won't have access to our Apollo Server (or any other serverless function) since Netlify Dev is doing all the proxying._